Rubeasts/gitget/README.md

 # gitget gem

-Gitget is a gem that specializes in getting developers and there repository data on Github.
+Gitget is a gem that specializes in getting developers and their repository data on Github.

 ## Installation